 Here in the States, they are called Swedish Meatballs

-If you visit various pages on my web site, you will discover that many things in Norway have at least one name, and what we call in the USA, Swedish Meatballs, are no exception.
+If you visit various pages on my web site, you will discover that many things in Norway have at least one name, and meatballs are no exception.

-The Norwegians serve kjøttkaker with stewed green peas, potatoes, gravy and tytteber sylte (whole berry cranberry sauce.
+The Norwegians serve kjøttkaker with stewed green peas, potatoes, gravy, and tyttebærsylte, lingonberries in Swedish, which is similar to whole berry cranberry sauce.

 1 lb ground beef

 1 lb ground pork

 1/4 teaspoon pepper